WasatchPhotonics/EnlightenMobile/README_TARGETS.md

 It's pretty impressive (to me) that this works on Android and iOS relatively flawlessly.
 Some notes about that.

-Virtually everything is in EnlightenMobile, the cross-platform folder.
+Virtually everything (Views, ViewModels, Models and utilities) are in the EnlightenMobile directory, which is the basic application built and used for all targets.

-Android stuff is in EnlightenMobile.Droid, iOS EnlightenMobile.iOS.
-About the only things you'll see in there are custom platform-specific files like shown below.
+Android stuff is in EnlightenMobile.Droid, and iOS stuff is in EnlightenMobile.iOS.
+About the only things you'll see in there are custom platform-specific files: a basic main() class to instantiate and start the application, images/icons, and a per-target implementation of any services (see below).

-You'll see differences between the rendered Android and iOS GUIs; Android traditionally puts TabBars at the top, and iOS at the bottom for instance.
+You will see some visual differences between the rendered Android and iOS apps.
+For instance, Android traditionally puts TabBars at the top of the screen, and iOS at the bottom.
+ProgressBars and "loading" animations have a native look-and- feel, etc.

 # Services